 - HR will set up and grant access to NEOGOV to the members of the screening committee(s) for online application screening AFTER a screening tool is created and approved by IEA.

 - A listing of all applications received should be forwarded to IEA using the Applicant Flow Analysis for Adjuncts (AFAA) form.
 Specific reasons for non-selection must be included for those not chosen.
 Only after the AFAA is reviewed and approved by the dean and IEA may an offer of employment be extended.

 - Following approvals, a Faculty Unclassified Employment Request Form must be submitted to Human Resources for each adjunct hire (along with the completed copies of official transcripts for Master’s level positions and original transcript for PhD level positions) PRIOR TO THE EMPLOYMENT START DATE.
 This form must be complete and must include all of the appropriate information and department chair signature for an adjunct hire (including account to be charged, appointment dates, course number(s), number of credits, appointment percentage of FTE, and any special considerations).
 The form and attachments (printed by dean's office staff) is routed for signatures by the Dean, IEA and Provost and then to HR who will then process the contract for the adjunct.

-- If a new adjunct is chosen (never worked at SCSU prior), the department office manager should email Karla Shangrow in Human Resources firstname.lastname@example.org with the name and contact information of the new hire.
-Karla will contact the new hire to schedule I-9 completion and orientation.
+- If a new adjunct is chosen (never worked at SCSU prior), the department office manager should email Jean Sandquist (email@example.com) in Human Resources with the name and contact information of the new hire.
+She will contact the new hire to schedule I-9 completion and orientation.
 Federal law requires that an I-9 is completed within three days of the employee’s start date.